nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `add "NAME" [by DEADLINE] [from START_TIME to END_TIME] [repeat PATTERN FREQUENCY] [tag "TAG"...]`

 > Creates a new task with the name given.
 The particulars of the task may vary:
-> * If it is a normal task, a deadline should be set.
+> * For a normal task, set a deadline
-> * If it is a task with allocated timeslot, a deadline, start time and end time should be set.
+> * For an event, set a start time and end time
-> * If it is an event, the start time and end time should be set.
+> * If it is an event, the start time and end time should be set.<br>
 > The recurrence of a task can be set with the `repeat` keyword.<br>
 > The repeat pattern can be `daily`, `weekly`, or `monthly`.<br>
 > The repeat frequency will represent how many times the recurrence will occur.<br>